Digital-Geography/Master_Thesis_Knabe/README.md

+# Predicting the spatio-temporal presence of *Aedes albopictus*

+This repository was used to predict the spatial habitat suitability and the daily activity of the Asian tiger mosquito and can be adapted for similar use cases in other study areas.
+The temporal and spatial analysis was preformed by two individual models.

+## File descriptions

+Mosquito Alert observation and sampling effort data is accessible from: https://labs.mosquitoalert.com/metadata_public_portal/README.html
-Data preparation and exploration of Mosquito Alert data (presences and sampling effort)
+Master_MosAl.ipynb: Data preparation and exploration of Mosquito Alert data (presences and sampling effort)

+To provide an overview of the associated research, the abstract of the thesis is provided: